McCalla93/devops-bootcamp/Project1/readme.md

 I went to my domain name in a web browser to verify that my website is accessible.
 ![alt text](<.vscode/img/not secured.png>)
+The picture above was before i corrected my domain name

 I installed certbot by executing the following commands: sudo apt update sudo apt install certbot python3-certbot-nginx